ryannono/File-Organizer-ScriptKit-Cohere/README.md

 # Simple File Organizer: ScriptKit & Cohere Integration

 ## Introduction
-Welcome to the home of a quick and nifty script that takes the hassle out of file organization.
-Leveraging the prowess of Cohere's LLM Classify Model and John Lindquist's Script Kit, it promises a seamless and automated way to keep your directories neat and organized.
+Welcome to the hub of a swift and efficient script designed to streamline your file organization process.
+By merging the capabilities of Cohere's LLM Classify Model with the utilities offered by John Lindquist's Script Kit, this script automates the file organization process, saving you time and hassle.

 ## How It Functions
-The script is designed to scrutinize file names within a designated folder, engaging Cohere's AI for classification, followed by arranging them into corresponding folders based on the categorization data.
-Moreover, it has an optional feature to keep a vigil on a folder and sort newly added files automatically.
+This script delves through file names within a specified directory, utilizing the Cohere API for classification.
+Subsequently, it allocates the files into respective folders according to their classification data.
+An added feature allows for ongoing monitoring of a folder, automatically sorting new files as they are added.
+The script now operates asynchronously, enhancing performance by allowing multiple operations to run in parallel.

-Here's a closer look at its workflow:
+Here's a deeper insight into its workflow:

-1. **Kick-start**: Launch the 'organize' script, a handy creation facilitated by Script Kit by John Lindquist.
+1. **Kick-start**: Launch the 'organize' script, a versatile tool empowered by Script Kit by John Lindquist.
-2. **Classification of Files**: Cohere's API springs into action, categorizing file names efficiently and with precision.
+2. **Classification of Files**: The script taps into Cohere's API, classifying file names swiftly and accurately.
-3. **Sorting and Organization**: After the classification, files find their new home in respective folders.
-If a file's classification confidence is below 50%, it safely lands in an 'unclassified' folder.
+3. **Sorting and Organization**: Post-classification, files are migrated to folders that match their classification.
+Files with a classification confidence below 50% are housed in an 'unclassified' folder, ensuring clear categorization.
-4. **Continuous Monitoring** (Optional): Activate this feature if you want the script to continuously oversee a folder, arranging new files as they are added.
+4. **Continuous Monitoring** (Optional): Enable this feature to allow the script to constantly monitor a folder and organize new files as they come in.

 ## Setting It Up

 ### Requirements
 - Node.js installed (version X.X.X or later)
-- Active Cohere API key
+- An active Cohere API key

 ### Setup Steps
 1. Clone this repository:
    ```
    git clone https://github.com/yourusername/File-Organizer-ScriptKit-Cohere.git
    ```
-2. Move to the project folder:
+2. Navigate to the project folder:
    ```
    cd File-Organizer-ScriptKit-Cohere
    ```